-The young Chhoje Rinpoche with his teacher Sokste Rinpoche
+The young Chhoje Rinpoche with his teacher, The Ven.
+Sokste Rinpoche

 When Chhoje Rinpoche was one years old, the 16th Karmapa prophesized that the previous Chhoje Rinpoche had incarnated in the village of Chemday, near Leh, Ladakh, in Northern India.
 Soon thereafter, His Holiness Dudjom Rinpoche also recognized the young Chhoje Rinpoche, officially recognized him, granted him refuge in the traditional Buddhist ceremony.
 He told the young tulku’s parents that they needed to let their son fulfill his destiny as a lama and receive a traditional Buddhist education.
 Later on, Chhoje Rinpoche spent a number of years with His Holiness, studying closely with him and practicing under his guidance.